clearlinux/clear-linux-documentation/source/clear-linux/tutorials/dlaas-benchmarks.rst

 You will need to parse the logs of the k8s pod to get the performance numbers.
 The pods will still be around post completion and will be in ‘Completed’ state.
 You can get the logs from any of the pods to inpsect the benchmark results.

 ..
 To-Dos

 ..
-This is a list of to-do’s to the engineering team to get this moving in the right direction.
-..
 Make kubeflow docker images along with release images.
-..
-Second downstream docker file for MKL.
 ..
 Another set of jsonnet files for MKL.
 ..
 Trim down the base DLaaS image to contain tensorflow bundle and nothing else.
 ..
 CI will throw benchmarks into the repo and be able to test it.